webmeshproj/webmesh/README.md

 ## Building

 The `Makefile` contains several targets for building the project.
-Since the project uses CGO, it is recommended to build the project in a container with static libraries.
-The helpers in the `Makefile` will do this for you when building for distribution.
-You can run `make help` to see all the available targets.It looks very interesting, but I'm still on the fence about it.
-It doesn't look so bad in practice without all the theoretical type parameters laid around.
+You can run `make help` to see all the available targets.

 ## Roadmap